fredvinegar/CLEAN-Plus-Plus/README.md

   2. MethodsInfo
   3. NumOfFanIn
   4. NumOfFanInFunctions.
 * These rules will create four files in the /tmp/ directory (Data, Methods, NumOfFanIn, NumOfFanInFunctions).
-If you need to run CLEAN++ on a new project, you need to delete those files first.
+If you need to run CLEAN++ on a new project, you need to delete those files first (if /tmp/ did not automatically delete them first).

 ### Report
 In the end, both execution types will output a report with the detected code smells for each file.